kiana-S/StartGGElo/README.md

-Once the advantage network is generated, StartRNR can be used to predict the probability of a player winning a match, generate provably optimal seedings for tournaments, and create rankings of players automatically.
+Once the advantage network is generated, StartRNR can be used to predict the probability of a player winning a match, generate provably optimal seedings for tournaments, inspect the match history of two players, and create competitive rankings automatically.

 **All of these features work for any game, in any region, without restriction.**